StanJulia/Stan.jl/README.md

 A package to use Stan (as an external program) from Julia.

-Right now the package has been tested on Mac OSX 10.9.3+, Julia 0.3-prerelease and CmStan 2.3.0.
+Right now the package has been tested on Mac OSX 10.9.3+, Julia 0.3-prerelease and CmStan 2.4.0.

 For more info on Stan, please go to <http://mc-stan.org>.

 ## Requirements

-This version of the Stan.jl package assumes that CmdStan (see <http://mc-stan.org>) is installed and the environment variable STAN_HOME is set accordingly (pointing to the CmdStan directory).
+This version of the Stan.jl package assumes that CmdStan (see <http://mc-stan.org>) is installed and the environment variables STAN_HOME and CMDSTAN_HOME are set accordingly (pointing to the Stan and CmdStan directories, e.g. /Users/rob/Projects/Stan/cmdstan/stan and /Users/rob/Projects/Stan/cmdstan on my system).

 To test and run the examples: